 Under "Full Text Links" you will often find a publisher link (which will link you out to the article publisher's page where you will be asked to pay for the full text), sometimes you will find a PMC Full Text link (this will take you to full text in the PubMed Central open source database), and a red circle that says "Find It" (this is the interlibrary loan link, which will either take you to another article UD subscribes to with the full text or a link to request the item through interlibrary loan).
 If you request an article through interlibrary loan, you will receive a PDF of the article in your UD email inbox typically within 1-3 business days.

-On the next page, you'll click the Illiad Interlibrary Loan System link and log in using your UD username and password.
-Once logged in, you'll click the "Articles or Book Chapters Received" link on the left hand side.
+Once logged in to the Illiad Interlibrary Loan System, you'll click the "Articles or Book Chapters Received" link on the left hand side.
 To view the document, click on the PDF icon in the View column.
 Unless you delete them, these will stay in your account for one year.

 Articles in the Cochrane Database of Systematic Reviews are all full text.
 However, trials, protocols, editorials, and other articles need to be requested through interlibrary loan by logging into the interlibrary loan system, clicking under "New Request" on "Articles," filling out the boxes with the red asterisk on the form, and clicking "submit request."
 You should receive a PDF in your UD email within 1-3 business days.